Do You Know Fraud When You See It?

 Employers often do not respond positively to accusations of fraud or criminal activities.
 Without protection, whistleblowers may suffer wrongful termination or other forms of discrimination.
 We understand the various protections the law affords to whistleblowers, and we will do everything possible to shield you from adverse actions by your employer.

 Another important reason for a whistleblower to retain a lawyer is to explore the possibility of immunity for the whistleblower in case of criminal participation.
-At Jacobson & Rooks, we often work with criminal defense attorneys to make sure the whistleblower is protected.
+At The Law Firm of Jacobson & Rooks, LLC, we often work with criminal defense attorneys to make sure the whistleblower is protected.

-Contact A New Jersey And Pennsylvania Qui Tam Claim Attorney
+Contact Our New Jersey And Pennsylvania Qui Tam Claim Attorneys

-Our Philadelphia whistleblower attorney can be contacted via phone at 215-259-5723.
+Our Philadelphia whistleblower attorneys can be contacted via phone at 215-259-5723.
 Our services are available in Pennsylvania, New Jersey and New York.